flaticols/positionless/README.md

 Positional struct literals are fragile and can lead to bugs when struct fields are reordered or new fields are added.
 This analyzer helps you find and fix these issues automatically.

+> [!WARNING]
+> Positional struct literals break when fields are reordered or new fields are added in the middle of a struct

 ```go
 // Bad - positional initialization
 person := Person{"John", 30, "john@example.com"}